primefaces/primelocale/README.md

 | equals | Equals
 | notEquals | Not equals
 | noFilter | No Filter
+| filter | Filter // only available for PrimeReact
 | lt | Less than
 | lte | Less than or equal to
 | gt | Greater than